Anulom Vilom is a breathing exercise, or pranayama, practised to improve focus and calm the mind in yoga.

 There are three main Nadis Ida, Pingala and Sushumna in our body which are directly connected to the left and right hemispheres of the brain.
 Now it’s interesting to know that these Nadis can be regulated by breathing through alternate nostrils.
 And this is what happens in Anulom Vilom Pranayama.

 Here’s how Anulom Vilom brings positive changes to the body and mind by regulating Nadis:

 1. Ida Nadi or the Left Nostril

-Ida Nadi lies to the left side of the spine (or central energy channel – Sushumna).
-It corresponds to the left-hand side of the body and the right-hand side of the brain.
+Ida Nadi lies to the left side of the spine.
+It corresponds to the left side of the body and the right side of the brain.

-When we take breathe in through left nostril in Anulom Vilom pranayama, it opens the Ida Nadi which further activates the left side of the body (& right hemisphere of the brain).
+When we inhale through the left nostril in Anulom Vilom pranayama, it opens the Ida Nadi which further activates the left side of the body (right hemisphere of the brain).

 - The feeling of lightness (cool energy) in the body

 - The digestive system works at its best

 - Get rid of cold and flu symptoms